PennLINC/qsiprep/docs/usage.rst

 The *QSIPrep* preprocessing workflow takes as principal input the path of the dataset that is to be processed.
-The input dataset is required to be in valid :abbr:`BIDS (Brain Imaging Data Structure)` formate at least one diffusion MRI series.
+The input dataset is required to be in valid :abbr:`BIDS (Brain Imaging Data Structure)` format at least one diffusion MRI series.
 The T1w image and the DWI may be in separate BIDS
 <session> folders for a given subject.
 We highly recommend that you validate
 your dataset with the free, online `BIDS Validator